silverfin/silverfin-vscode/README.md

 | usr-repeated-header       | Add usr-repeated-header class                                                          |
 | usr-no-left-padding       | Add usr-no-left-padding class                                                          |

-### Liquid testing

-Tests for liquid templates are written in YAML, and to support the process of writting those tests, this extension includes a **JSON Schema** which is going to be validated against your YAML files.
-This will help you out to detect possible errors while defining those test (e.g: missing required arguments or duplicated keys) with out having to wait to run those tests.
-This SCHEMA is going to be applied to files which name ends with `_liquid_test.yml`.

-#### Integration with Silverfin API

-You can run your Liquid Tests directly from VS Code with the click of a button and visualize the test results on top of the YAML file itself (You must have a registered API with Silverfin to have access to this features).

-#### Code snippets

-In addition, this extension will enable **code snippets** for YAML files.

-## Requirements
+## Third party extensions

-- YAML extension: to apply our Schema to YAML files, we need to have [Red Hat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) activated (this extension should be added automatically since it is set as a dependency).
+- YAML extension: To apply our Schema to YAML files, we need to have [Red Hat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) activated (this extension should be added automatically since it is set as a dependency).
+- Auto Close Tag: To enable VS Code to automatically close HTML tags in Liquid files, we need to have [Jun Han's Auto Close Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag) activated (this extension should be added automatically since it is set as a dependency).